 Gwen Richardson is an author, publicist and entrepreneur.
-As an author, she has six published books, five non-fiction and one fiction.
+As an author, she has six published books, five non-fiction and one fiction, two of which have been nominated for NAACP Image Awards.
 She co-authored her latest book, You Are Wonderfully Made: 12 Life-Changing Principles for Teen Girls to Embrace, with her daughter, Sylvia, who is in the Honors Program at North Carolina Central University.
+The book has been nominated for a 2016 NAACP Image Award.

 Her book 101 Scholarship Applications: What It Takes to Obtain a Debt-Free College Education was nominated for a 2015 NAACP Image Award.
 The book was written specifically to address the issue of college loan debt, and help students and their parents identify scholarship opportunities.